daiphuongngo/Hospital-Clinic-Analysis/README.md

 ## Overview

-This repository contains the analysis of a basic Hospital / Clinic's dataset to demonstrate skills: creating nodes on Graph and retrieve insights on Neo4j in Cypher and do the same way in SQL on Azure.
+This repository contains the analysis of a basic Hospital / Clinic's dataset to demonstrate skills: creating nodes on Graph and retrieve insights on Neo4j in Cypher and applying the same way in SQL on Azure to design tables and retrieve insights

 ## Languages and Tools: